peixiaoqiang/hummingbird/README.md

 # Hummingbird
 [![Go Report Card](https://goreportcard.com/badge/github.com/TalkingData/hummingbird)](https://goreportcard.com/report/github.com/TalkingData/hummingbird)
 ## Overview
 Hummingbird is designed to a big data computing and microservices platform based on Kubernetes.
-It includes deployment architecture, deployment tools, integration tools for Spark and Kubernetes, and some custom components, such as ipallocator, spark watcher.
+It includes deployment architecture, deployment tools, integration tools for Spark and Kubernetes, and some custom components, such as ipallocator, spark controller.
 ## IPAllocator
 IPAllocator is a Kubernetes CNI plugin to manage ips.
 It uses bitmap mechanism to allocate ip and applies etcd as storeage backend.
 ### Getting Started